-Amanda Amert is chair of Jenner & Block’s ERISA Litigation Practice, member of the Complex Commercial Litigation Practice and serves on the firm’s Management Committee.
+Amanda Amert is chair of Jenner & Block’s ERISA Litigation Practice, member of the Complex Commercial Litigation Practice and serves on the firm’s Management Committee and as co-chair of its Women's Forum.
 She has a wide variety of business litigation, appellate and arbitration experience.
-Businesses rely on her for help with contract disputes, intellectual property issues and employment litigation.
-They also seek her counsel in avoiding benefits litigation.
-Recognized for her substantial experience in ERISA litigation, she has represented employers in federal courts around the country at the trial and appellate levels, in both individual and class-action lawsuits.
+Businesses rely on her for help with ERISA litigation and counseling, contract disputes and employment litigation.
+Recognized for her substantial experience in ERISA litigation, she has represented employers in federal courts around the country at the trial and appellate levels, in both individual and class-action lawsuits, and in disputes with the US Department of Labor.

 Ms. Amert's experience in business litigation ranges from contact disputes to financial industry cases to employment litigation.
 For example, Ms. Amert has been part of Jenner & Block teams that have successfully obtained a dismissal of a proprietary funds lawsuit against one of the country's largest banks, defended a consulting firm against employment discrimination allegations and obtained a declaratory judgement that a large manufacturer is entitled to indeminification for potentially large environmental liabilities under the provisions of a thirty-year-old contract.

-In 2011, Law360 recognized Ms. Amert as a “Rising Legal Star,” and as one of “five employment lawyers under the age of 40 to watch,” noting her “deep expertise in ERISA law.”
+Law360 recognized Ms. Amert as a “Rising Legal Star,” and as one of “five employment lawyers under the age of 40 to watch,” noting her “deep expertise in ERISA law.”
+Additionally, Legal 500 has ranked Ms. Amert for her work in labor and employment.